Carole Cadwalladr: Career

 In April 2019, Cadwalladr gave a 15-minute TED talk about the links between Facebook and Brexit, titled "Facebook's role in Brexit — and the threat to democracy".
 It was one of the opening talks of TED's 2019 conference and Cadwalladr called out the 'Gods of Silicon Valley – Mark Zuckerberg, Sheryl Sandberg, Sergey Brin, Larry Page and Jack Dorsey' by name.
 She accused Facebook of "breaking" democracy, a moment described as a 'truth bomb'.
 TED's curator Chris Anderson invited Mark Zuckerberg to come and give his response, an offer he declined.
 Anderson later listed the talk as one of the best ones of 2019.
 According to Cadwalladr, the founders of Facebook and Google were sponsoring the conference and the co-founder of Twitter was speaking at it.
-She summarized her speech in an article in The Observer: "As things stood, I didn't think it was possible to have free and fair elections ever again.
+She summarised her speech in an article in The Observer: "As things stood, I didn't think it was possible to have free and fair elections ever again.
 That liberal democracy was broken.
 And they had broken it."
 The speech was applauded.
-Some of the "tech giants" criticized the talk for "factual inaccuracies", but when invited to specify them, they did not respond.
+Some of the "tech giants" criticised the talk for "factual inaccuracies", but when invited to specify them, they did not respond.

-Cadwalladr criticised the 2025 acquisition of The Observer by Tortoise Media from Guardian Media Group.
+In December 2024, after the Scott Trust agreed in principle to sell The Observer to Tortoise Media, Cadwalladr was among those publicly critical of the deal and said her long-running contract as a contributor was being ended.
 In February 2025, the Press Gazette reported that Tortoise Media had declined to renew her freelance contract, despite its agreement with the National Union of Journalists that all freelance contracts would be renewed for at least one year.
-Her last column for the paper appeared on 20 April 2025.
+Her final column for The Observer appeared on 20 April 2025, shortly before the title transferred to Tortoise Media after 22 April 2025.

+After being made redundant from The Observer, Cadwalladr and four other leading female Observer journalists launched the online culture, politics and technology publication The Nerve with their redundancy payments.
+A number of former Observer columnists write for the publication, such as psychotherapist, writer and artist Philippa Perry, and comedian Stewart Lee.